Entanglement negativity and minimal entanglement wedge cross sections in holographic theories: Introduction

 For mixed quantum states, the von Neumann entropy is not a proper measure for the quantum correlation; it captures classical (thermal) correlations as well as purely quantum ones.
 The (logarithmic) entanglement negativity is a measure of quantum entanglement, which can be applied to mixed states.
-In the quantum field theory context, for example, it has been computed and discussed for (1+1)d CFTs and (2+1)d topological quantum field theories \cite{ 2012PhRvL.109m0502C, 2013JSMTE..02..008C, Clabrese_network2013, Alba2013, PhysRevB.90.064401, Ruggiero_1, Ruggiero_2, Blondeau2016, Eisler_Neq, Coser_quench2014, Hoogeveen2015, PhysRevB.92.075109, PhysRevA.88.042319, PhysRevA.88.042318, Wen2016_2, Wen2016_1}.
+In the quantum field theory context, for example, it has been computed and discussed for (1+1)d CFTs and (2+1)d topological quantum field theories \cite{ 2012PhRvL.109m0502C, 2013JSMTE..02..008C, 2013JSMTE..05..002C, 2013JSMTE..05..013A, PhysRevB.90.064401, 2016PhRvB..94c5152R, 2016PhRvB..94s5121R, 2016JPhA...49l5401B, 2014NJPh...16l3020E, 2014JSMTE..12..017C, 2015NuPhB.898...78H, PhysRevB.92.075109, PhysRevA.88.042319, PhysRevA.88.042318, 2016JHEP...09..012W, 2016PhRvB..93x5140W}.

 In this paper, we will make a comparison, in the holographic context, between the entanglement negativity and the minimal cross sectional area of entanglement wedges.
-The entanglement wedge has been proposed as a natural bulk region corresponding to a given boundary region \cite{ent_wedge_original,2014arXiv1412.8465J,2016JHEP...06..004J} and has proven to be an important concept, distinct from the causal wedge, when discussing bulk reconstruction \cite{happy, harlow14, 2014arXiv1412.8465J, 2016JHEP...06..004J,2012JHEP...06..114H,2014JHEP...12..162H}.
-In addition, it was recently proposed that minimal entanglement wedge cross sections are a measure of the entanglement of purification (EoP) \cite{2017arXiv170809393T,taka_pure2, swingle_pure, tensor_pure,2018JHEP...03..006B,2018arXiv180405855E, 2018arXiv180500476B, zhou_umemoto, 2018PhRvD..98b6010N}.
+The entanglement wedge has been proposed as a natural bulk region corresponding to a given boundary region \cite{2014JHEP...12..162H,2014arXiv1412.8465J,2016JHEP...06..004J} and has proven to be an important concept, distinct from the causal wedge, when discussing bulk reconstruction \cite{2015JHEP...06..149P, 2015JHEP...04..163A, 2014arXiv1412.8465J, 2016JHEP...06..004J,2012JHEP...06..114H,2014JHEP...12..162H}.
+In addition, it was recently proposed that minimal entanglement wedge cross sections are a measure of the entanglement of purification (EoP) \cite{2018NatPh..14..573U,2018JHEP...04..132B, 2018JHEP...01..098N, 2018PTEP.2018f3B03H,2018JHEP...03..006B,2018arXiv180405855E, 2018arXiv180500476B,2018JHEP...10..152U, 2018PhRvD..98b6010N}.
 We will discuss the distinctions between the bulk objects proposed as duals to the logarithmic negativity and EoP.
-It is also worth mentioning that there is a proposal for holographic negativity that relates certain combinations of bulk geodesics to the negativity in the boundary CFT \cite{2017arXiv170708293J, holoneg_1602, holoneg_1708, holoneg1609, holoneg1710}.
+It is also worth mentioning that there is a proposal for holographic negativity that relates certain combinations of bulk geodesics to the negativity in the boundary CFT \cite{2017arXiv170708293J, 2016arXiv160201147C, 2018EPJP..133..300J, 2016arXiv160906609C, 2019NuPhB.94514683J}.
+We find inconsistencies between bulk and boundary computations for this proposal.